xSerpentineX/BubbleBoiBot/README.md

 ```
 pip install websockets aiohttp python-socketio requests Pillow numpy commentjson colorama pyqt5 pyqt5-tools
 ```
-6. To run the bot, head to the BubbleBoiBot folder (Not the ZIP!) and click the `BubbleBoiBot Launcher` file.
+6. To run the bot, head to the BubbleBoiBot folder (Not the ZIP!) and click the `BubbleBoiBot v1.8 Launcher` file.

-**Thank you for installing the bot!**

-# How to customize the bot:
-Open the `settings.json` file with your text editor and customize the bot with the following options:

-`"ColourTheme": "plain"`: You can change this to either `emerald`, `fire`, `ocean`, `storm`, `candy`, `gold` or `plain`.

-`"BrightOrDim": "bright"`: You can change this to either `bright` or `dim`, which will affect how bright the bot text is.

-`"BotName": "BubblyBoiBot"` You can change the bot name when connection to a server here.

-`"Port": 5001` You do not have to change this unless you're using private games.

-`"Join": ""` To join a private game, add the code here (The string of characters found after the '?' in the server link).
-You'll have to test each port to see if it works.

-`"Language": "English"` Select what servers you wish to join (i.e Join the English servers).

-`"RandomAvatar": false` If this is set to false the avatar will be transparent.
-If set to true, your avatar will be random.

-`"Shuffle": false` Draw the image randomly as opposed to moving up or down the image.
-Don't get this confused with "RandomImage".

-`"SpamServer": true` Set this to true if you want to automatically spam a server.

-`"SpamMessage": "Replace this text with spam text."`: Set this to your spam message.
-Do not use 100+ characters.

-`"AutomaticFormatting": false`: Use this if you want to automatically convert all fullstops (periods) into commans.

-`"RandomImage": false` Select a random image from the `images` folder.

-`"ImageToDraw": ""` If "RandomImage" is false, specify the image here.
-Image must be in the `images` folder.

-`"Algorithm": "cluster" or "yliluoma"`: Set the drawing algorithm to either cluster or yliluoma.

-`"AnnounceWord": false`: If "AnnounceWord" is true, the bot will announce the real word to chat before drawing.
-If false, it will not.

-`"OnlyUser": false` Enable the automatic searching feature.

-`"OnlyUserName": "yourusernamehere"` Specify which username to search for.

 All files in the `images` folder must be images.
-Image names are case and symbol sensitive and you must include the file extension.
+Image names are case and symbol sensitive and you must include the extension and images folder (e.g images/BubbleBoiBotLogo.jpg).
 Images must be JPG/JPEG/BMP.

+**Thank you for installing the bot!**

 # Common Errors: